Hyedryn/elikopy/docs/introduction.rst

 sequence has also encouraged the extensive use of Echo Planar Imaging which suffers from additional artifacts and noise.
 Several tools have been developed in order to correct those individual problems but they come with the disadvantages of processing only one subject at a time and requiring different softwares making them cumbersome to use.
-This work presents and evaluates the performances of the ElikoPy library, a complete diffusion MRI processing pipeline that reduces common sources of artifact and captures information on the brain microstructure through multiple microstructural diffusion models.
+This work presents the ElikoPy library, a complete diffusion MRI processing pipeline that reduces common sources of artifact and captures information on the brain microstructure through multiple microstructural diffusion models.
 ElikoPy has been designed to deal with large databases and to be robust to different types of acquisitions.